solo-io/gloo/docs/content/guides/security/auth/jwt/access_control.md

 Our `jwks.json` file now contains a valid JSON Web Key Set (JWKS).

 ### Create JWKS server
 Let's create our JWKS server.
 All that the server needs to do is to serve a JSON Web Key Set file.
-Later we will configure Gloo to grab the JSON Web Key Set from the server.
+Later we will configure Gloo Edge to grab the JSON Web Key Set from the server.

 We will start by copying the `jwks.json` to a ConfigMap: